beginner46/beginner46.github.io/index.md

 @@col-12,col-lg-8,about

 \begin{biography}{resume=""}

-  I am a PhD student working under the supervision of Prof. Alessio Lerose at Institute for Theoretical Physics, KU Leuven.
-I am most passionate about research in _theoretical condensed matter physics_ with particular interest in non-equilibrium phenomena and dynamics in quantum many body systems.
+ I am Shashank Singh.
+I graduted with a BS in Data Science and Engineering from IISER-Bhopal.
+Post that I worked at Nomura as an analyst, where I realised my interest lies in something more theoretical For more visit ["my work"](/work/).
+I am currently exploring Statistics and AI research.
+I want to develop theoretical models for AI and planning and I love solving math problems.
+I will be applying to grad school for Fall'25.

   I am also enthusiastic about computer science, programming, and developing open-source software for scientific research.
-As for my research experience, I have worked on some interesting projects in the past, ranging from quantum and classical spin models to molecular dynamics, for which you can find more detailed information on the ["my work"](/work/) page of this website.

-  For my formal education, I completed my master's degree in Physics at the University of Cambridge in 2024 after having completed my bachelor's degree in Electrical Engineering and Computer Science from IISER Bhopal in 2023.

-  Outside of academic life, I find solace in music, learning languages while dabbling with linguistic nuances, and, often, just procrastinating at practising flute or reading books.
-I have also recently developed a strong liking to travelling and experience new places and cultures.
-It's quite possible that I'll be roaming the world in the future, stay tuned for that \*winks uncharacteristically\*.

-  If you're here, there is a significant probability that you want to contact me.
-If so, I can be contacted through email at `jaydevsingh.rao[α]kuleuven[∘]be` for work or `jaydevsrao[α]gmail[∘]com` for non-work.
+I also indulge in anime and mystery/horror movies.

+  I am a big fan of writing letters to each other though that's old and a slow, feel free to contact me through email at `shashanks.iiserb[α]gmail[∘]com`.
 \end{biography}

 \shortcv{
-  interests=["Statistical Physics", "Quantum Many-Body Physics", "Computational Physics", "Open Source Scientific Software"], education=[
+  interests=["Applied Maths", "Theoretical Machine Learning", "Finance", "AI for Planning"], education=[
-    ("Master of Advance Studies (2023-2024)", "Physics", "University of Cambridge, UK") ("Bachelor of Science (2019-2023)", "Electrical Engineering and Computer Science", "IISER Bhopal, India")] }
+    ("Bachelor of Science (2019-2023)", "Data Science and Engineering", "IISER Bhopal, India")] }

 @@ <!-- end of column -->